 - A: Dry eye is a chronic condition, so there's is no cure for it.
 However, many treatment methods can help you manage this condition for long-term relief.
 If you have dry eye syndrome, we invite you to contact us to discover the best treatment for your needs.

-The Dry Eye Center Of NY & NJ serves patients from New York City, Newark, Jersey City and Elizabeth, all throughout New York.
+The Dry Eye Center Of NY & NJ serves patients from New York City, Montclair, Livingston and South Orange, all throughout New York.